Terracotta

 Cf. Franz Winter: Die Typen der fig. Terrakotten, Berlin und Stuttgart 1903, Band III1.

-Condition: Very good, with the exception of the head of the kore in the middle, that is a modern replica.
+Condition: Intact apart from the head of the kore in the center, which is a modern replica.

 Item reference: CL0135